 How to use fennel

-Sautéed or braised fennel: For a basic preparation, cut the fennel bulb into chunks or strips.
+Sautéed or braised: For a basic preparation, cut the bulb into chunks or strips.
 Sauté in a little olive oil over medium-high heat until golden and touched with light brown spots here and there.
 Stir often.
 If you’d like to continue the cooking process by braising, add 1/2 cup vegetable broth per bulb and cook for 10 minutes or so, until tender.
 Either way, season with salt and pepper.

-Roasted: Add thick slices of fennel to your roasted vegetable mélanges —it’s a lovely addition to mixtures featuring root vegetables.
+Roasted: Add thick slices to your roasted vegetable mélanges —it’s a lovely addition to mixtures featuring root vegetables.
 Or enjoy it on its own — see these simple recipes for Roasted Fennel with Garlic and Herbs and Roasted Fennel with Potatoes and Peppers.

 See more Good Food Guides on this site.